vishalsingh2972/NamasteJS-Notes/Notes/8-letConst-deadzone-errors.md

 The Errors that occurs if no reference is available for access.
 Can occur when the variable is no where in scope or maybe it is in temporal dead zone.

+Summing it all up - There are three types of error:
+1. referenceError {given where variable does not have memory allocation like -->console.log(a); let/const a = 100;❌ (console.log(a) will give referenceError as at this point of time a is in the TDZ and as we know in TDZ a will not be accessible) or -->console.log(x)/console.log(j);❌(when I try to access a random variable like x or j which is not even declared I get a referenceError)}
+2. typeError {given when we change type that is not supposed to be changed like -->const b= 1000; b= 10000❌ (const cannot be changed once initialised)}
+3. syntaxError {when proper syntax(way of writing a statement) is not used like -->const b; b= 1000;❌ (const must be declared and initialised in the same line like const b= 1000;}

 ### SOME GOOD PRACTICES: